 The field of mental health is very diverse and becoming a psychologist is one of many ways to serve populations suffering from mental illness.
 Psychologists, school psychologists, counseling psychologists, mental health counselors, social workers, art therapists, applied behavior analysts, and psychiatrists all work in the mental health field using different conceptual tools and competencies that they learned in graduate programs in their field.
 A career in clinical psychology begins with a training program focused on working with people in clinical settings.

 Clinical psychologists work in a myriad of settings, from private practice, to consultant work, to working in mental health facilities, to work in schools, to work in large organizations.
-Graduates of the Clinical Psychology Doctoral Program are trained within two theoretical orientations: cognitive behavioral therapy and psychodynamic.
-Within that training, students also receive training in at least two of our four concentration courses: serious mental illness, dialectical behavior therapy, substance use disorder, and interventions with high-risk families.
-The training program has at its core mission to serve underserved populations.
+Graduates of the Clinical Psychology Doctoral Program are trained within two theoretical orientations: cognitive behavioral therapy and psychodynamic therapy.
+The training program has at its core mission to serve high-risk and underserved populations.
+Within that training, students also receive training in at least two of our concentration courses, including serious mental illness, dialectical behavior therapy, and interventions with high-risk families.

 One of the unique features of our program is our second year clinical training experience.
 In addition to second-year coursework, all of our second year students complete an on-site practicum in our Psychological Services Center.
 Students carry a 4-6 client case-load throughout the academic year in addition to conducting psychological assessments and a group.
 As part of their training, students in the second year also receive supervision by a faculty supervisor, a community supervisor, an assessment supervisor and a group supervisor, and the PSC directors.
 Weekly in-service presentations and meetings are also required.
 This second-year training experience is designed to give students their first clinical training experience in a highly supervised setting with a wealth of support.